 Joan was appointed Regent of Scotland for her son until her second marriage in 1439 to James Stewart, the Black Knight.
-She died on 15 July 1455 while under siege at Dunbar Castle, and was buried in the Carthusian Priory at Perth.
+She died on 15 July 1455 while under siege at Dunbar Castle and was buried in the Carthusian Priory in Perth.

 The third surviving son of John Beaufort, 1st Earl of Somerset and Margaret Holland, Edmund married Eleanor Beauchamp, daughter of Richard Beauchamp, 13th Earl of Warwick sometime between 1431 and 1435.
 They had 10 children, Eleanor Beaufort, Elizabeth Beaufort (c.1434- d. before 1472), Henry Beaufort, 2nd Duke of Somerset (1436-1464), Margaret Beaufort, Countess of Stafford (c.
 1437-1474), Edmund Beaufort, 3rd Duke of Somerset (c.
 1439- 4 May 1471), Anne Beaufort (c.
 1453 - c.
 1496), John, Earl of Dorset (c.
 1455- 4 May 1471), Joan (c.
 1447- d.
 11 August 1518), Thomas (c.
 1450-c.
 1463) and Mary Beaufort (c.
 1441).

 In 1453, at the age of 32, Henry VI began to exhibit signs of serious mental illness.
-By means of a "sudden fright" he entered into a trance-like state reacting to and recognising no one.
-Catatonic schizophrenia have been suggested as a likely diagnosis.
-York was named Lord Protector of the Realm and imprisoned Somerset in the Tower of London, the king recovered his senses late in 1454, when York was forced to surrender his office.
-Richard of York, who possessed a slightly superior claim to the throne than Henry himself (through his descent from Lionel, Duke of Clarence, the 2nd surviving son of Edward III) was determined to depose Somerset by one means or another, and in May 1455 he confronted Somerset and the King at the First Battle of St Albans which marked the beginning of the Wars of the Roses.
+By means of a "sudden fright", he entered into a trance-like state reacting to and recognising no one.
+Catatonic schizophrenia has been suggested as a likely diagnosis.
+York was named Lord Protector of the Realm and imprisoned in Somerset in the Tower of London.
+The king recovered his senses late in 1454 when York was forced to surrender his office.
+Richard of York, who possessed a slightly superior claim to the throne than Henry himself (through his descent from Lionel, Duke of Clarence, the 2nd surviving son of Edward III) was determined to depose Somerset by one means or another.
+In May 1455 he confronted Somerset and the King at the First Battle of St Albans marked the beginning of the Wars of the Roses.
 Somerset was killed in a last wild charge from the house where he had been sheltering.
-His son and succesor, Henry Beaufort, the third Duke, bent on revenge, was never to forgive Warwick and York for the part they played in his father's untimely death.
+His son and successor, Henry Beaufort, the third Duke, bent on revenge, was never to forgive Warwick and York for the part they played in his father's untimely death.

 Edmund Beaufort was the second son of Edmund Beaufort, 2nd Duke of Somerset and his wife, Eleanor Beauchamp.
 In 1470, the exiled Lancastrian Queen Margaret of Anjou was reconciled with her erstwhile enemy Warwick the Kingmaker, who had been alienated by Edward IV's policies and his marriage to the commoner Elizabeth Woodville.
 These unlikely allies united in an attempt to restore her husband Henry VI to the throne.
 Their alliance was cemented by the marriage of Margaret's son, the Lancastrian Prince of Wales to Warwick's younger daughter, Anne Neville.
 Warwick invaded England and briefly reinstated Henry as king before meeting his end in combat with Edward IV at the Battle of Barnet in 1471.

-Beaufort, along with Queen Margaret and her son Edward, Prince of Wales, who had landed in England the day Barnet was fought to learn the disastrous news of Warwick's defeat, fled toward Wales to obtain aid from Jasper Tudor, Earl of Pembroke, the half brother of Henry VI.
+Beaufort, along with Queen Margaret and her son Edward, Prince of Wales, had landed in England the day before Barnet was fought to learn the disastrous news of Warwick's defeat.
+They fled toward Wales to obtain aid from Jasper Tudor, Earl of Pembroke, the half brother of Henry VI.
 They were intercepted by a Yorkist army and forced to give battle at Tewkesbury on 4 May 1471.

-Somerset was given command of the Lancastrian right wing, and led a charge against the Yorkist left under William, Lord Hastings, which went unsupported by either the Earl of Devon or Lord Wenlock, resulting in Somerset's force being driven back and suffering heavy losses.
-The enraged Somerset galloped back to the Lancastrian lines and rode up to the aged Wenlock, a former Yorkist, who commanded the centre, furiously demanding to know why he had failed to provide support and without waiting for a reply, split his skull with a battleaxe in his rage.
-Queen Margaret's son, the eighteen year old Edward, Prince of Wales, the last legitimate descendant of the House of Lancaster, was killed either in battle or during its aftermath.
+Somerset was given command of the Lancastrian right-wing and led a charge against the Yorkist left under William, Lord Hastings, which went unsupported by either the Earl of Devon or Lord Wenlock.
+This resulted in Somerset's force being driven back and suffering heavy losses.
+The enraged Somerset galloped back to the Lancastrian lines and rode up to the aged Wenlock, a former Yorkist, who commanded the centre, furiously demanding to know why he had failed to provide support.
+Without waiting for a reply, he split his skull with a battleaxe in his rage.
+Queen Margaret's son, the eighteen-year-old Edward, Prince of Wales, the last legitimate descendant of the House of Lancaster, was killed either in battle or during its aftermath.

 With the death of Edmund and John, the House of Beaufort became extinct in the male line, however their elder brother, Henry Beaufort, 3rd Duke of Somerset, left an illegitimate son Charles Somerset, 1st Earl of Worcester, (c.
 1460 - 15 March 1526) who became the ancestor of the Dukes of Beaufort.